taurelie/taurelie/README.md

 <h1 align="center">Hi 👋, I'm Aurelie Pallini</h1>
 <h3 align="center">A passionate fulls stack developer from France</h3>

-<p align="center" color="blue">I come from the field of communication, I like designing, drawing, and futhermore, I love to create !
+<p align="center">I come from the field of communication, I like designing, drawing, and futhermore, I love to create !
 I've merged this whith my interrest for new technologies and learn to create websites</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">